 Here are ways that green thinkers and innovators have already started their own projects—and inspired others to compete for conscientious investors’ dollars.

-A 3D-printed prototype of the shoes was printed last year.
+A 3D-printed prototype of a sneaker was printed in 2015.
 Adidas and Parley for the Oceans had two goals in mind with this demonstration: they wanted to help change how manufacturing and industry could rethink the design process, and they wanted to lay out a new idea for stopping plastic pollution in the oceans.
-The success of the prototype means come mid-November, 7,000 pairs of Adidas shoes made from ocean plastic will be available in stores and online.
-Adidas hopes to make one million pairs of shoes using Parley’s plastic in 2017, five million in 2018, and will produce 11 million pairs in 2019!
+Adidas sold over one million pairs of shoes using Parley’s plastic in 2017, five million in 2018, and will produce 11 million pairs in 2019!

-Currently, the upper part of the shoe is made from 95% ocean plastic from the region near Maldives, and the remaining portions of the shoe are made from other recycled materials.
+Currently, the upper part of the shoe is made from 95% ocean plastic from the region near the Maldives, and the remaining portions of the shoe are made from other recycled materials.
 Their goal is to completely eliminate virgin plastic from their supply chain—meaning less plastic in the environment and oceans.
 Adidas now also offers an entire line of sportwear made from recycled materials and has signed on to the Climate Protection Charter for the Fashion Industry, with a commitment to reduce greenhouse gas emissions by 30% by 2030.
 Investing in partnerships and projects like this is what keeps industries competitive and helps encourage new and sustainable ideas.

-Solar Investments As an alternative to fossil fuels like coal and natural gas, solar is shaping up to be a cost-effective source of energy, especially in lower-income countries.
+As an alternative to fossil fuels like coal and natural gas, solar is shaping up to be a cost-effective source of energy, especially in lower-income countries.
 For an industry that was in its infancy just five years ago, it’s experiencing significant growth.
-Companies and governments alike should take note of the decreasing price of solar energy.
+Companies and governments alike are taking note of the decreasing price of solar energy.

 The average price of solar energy has decreased significantly in the 60 countries (including China, India, and Brazil) where it has been embraced.
 In 2018, the average cost of solar energy in North America was $50 per megawatt hour—lower than coal, gas and nuclear.
 Countries that embrace renewable energy stand to become leaders in an emerging industry and are investing accordingly.
-China has already invested $103 billion in solar energy projects, which is more than the United States, the United Kingdom, and Japan’s contributions combined.
+In 2017, China invested over $126 billion in renewable energy projects, which is 45% of global investment.

 Even if you’re not a large company or part of a world government, you can make a difference by focusing on sustainable investments and green bonds.
 These provide both financial returns as well as environmental and social benefits.
 To learn more about our process or to get started with impactful investing, click here.